 Take a short hike through the Greeter Falls Loop Trail where you will discover the 15-foot Upper Falls, 50-foot Lower Falls, and be able to take a dip in the nearby swimming hole.

 The Upper Falls cascades into a shallow pool and swimming there is not recommended since its stream leads to the top of the lower waterfall.
 Meanwhile, the lower Greeter Falls allows you to take a swim in a stunning pool that lies beneath!

-This one easily one of the best waterfalls hikes near Chattanooga!
+This one easily one of the best waterfall hikes near Chattanooga!

 3. DeSoto Falls

 DeSoto Falls, named after the Spanish explorer Hernando DeSoto, is considered one of Alabama’s most-visited waterfalls.
 Pay a visit to DeSoto State Park and witness five stunning waterfalls located along the DeSoto Falls Trail.

 Three of the DeSoto falls identified as lower, middle, and upper are accessible for hikers.
 The middle one has the most picturesque views and drops 80 feet; the lower or main waterfall drops 20 feet and the upper one 200 feet.

 Aside from the waterfalls, visitors will also have access to the neighboring lake, a picnic area with grills and other conveniences, kayaking, fishing, and biking in DeSoto State Park.